Does the Market Anticipate? Can it? Should it?: Abstract

 \section{Abstract}

-We explore a nuance to 'no arbitrage' in relation to 'informational efficiency': acting immediately on an arbitrage is sometimes suboptimal; in such cases optimised trading can suppress the anticipation of predictable risk-outcomes, thereby creating an apparent Status Quo Bias, with Momentum and Low-Risk effects.
-This is shown in continuous time under model- or event-risk, where, unlike existing approaches, we allow {pre-horizon risk-resolution} and Risk-Neutral Equivalent pricing, with the technical challenges overcome through results from the 'weak viability' and 'side/inside information' literature.
-Thus the tension between 'no arbitrage', 'informational efficiency' and 'risk-anticipation' is exposed and treated in a practically relevant setting.
+We explore a nuance to 'no arbitrage' : it can be suboptimal to act upon an arbitrage immediately; in such cases optimised trading can suppress the anticipation of predictable risky outcomes, creating an apparent Status Quo Bias.
+This is shown through continuous-time asset-pricing under model- or event-risk.
+Unlike standard treatments, we allow {pre-horizon risk-outcome disclosures}; the technical challenges are overcome by results from the 'weak viability' and 'side/inside information' literature.
+The tension between 'no arbitrage', 'information efficiency' and 'risk anticipation', and the interplay between the rate of 'signal-to-noise' and of 'current return', are exposed in a concrete, practically relevant, setting.

 \emph{JEL Classification:} {C11, C12, C22, D81, G02, G12}

 \textbf{Author K.K.Wren}\\ I have nothing to disclose.